WasmEdge/WasmEdge/docs/book/en/src/dev/rust.md

 * [Access OS services via WASI](rust/wasi.md) shows how the WebAssembly program can access the underlying OS services, such as file system and environment variables.
 * [Tensorflow](rust/tensorflow.md) shows how to create Tensorflow-based AI inference applications for WebAssembly using the WasmEdge TensorFlow Rust SDK.
 * [Neural Network for WASI](rust/wasinn.md) shows how the WebAssembly program can leverage OpenVINO model to access the Machine Learning (ML) functions.
+* [Crypto for WASI](rust/wasicrypto.md) shows how the WebAssembly program can access the crypto functions.
 * [Simple networking socket](rust/networking.md) shows how to create simple HTTP client and server applications using the WasmEdge networking socket Rust SDK.
 * [Non-blocking networking socket](rust/networking-nonblocking.md) shows how to create a high-performance non-blocking networking applications with concurrent open connections using the WasmEdge networking socket Rust SDK.
 * [Server-side rendering](rust/ssr.md) shows how to build an interactive web app with Rust, and then render the HTML DOM UI on the server using WasmEdge.
 The Rust source code is compiled to WebAssembly to render the HTML DOM in the browser or on the server.